Warnings: off-screen rape and murder, denial of pregnancy, off-screen child birth.

 He had no wish to know what Lan Xichen or Lan Wangji thought of his appearance.
 His shijie had done quite enough aimless worrying over the past few weeks.

 The city was no less bustling now than it had been when he first arrived.
-People walked and shouted across the maze-like streets; merchants seemed to have come from far and wide for the discussion conference, knowing how many wealthy cultivators would be here to play the part of unwitting client.
-From the first hundred steps of the stairs and to the bottom of the town, calls came to him from smiling vendors, asking if he should like to taste this liquor or delicacy, to touch the soft fabric of this or that winter cloak and buy it for the winter.
+People walked and shouted across the maze-like streets; merchants seemed to have come from far and wide for the discussion conference, knowing how many wealthy cultivators would be here to play the part of unwitting clients.
+From the first fifty steps of the stairs and to the bottom of the town, calls came to him from smiling vendors, asking if he should like to taste this liquor or delicacy, to touch the soft fabric of this or that winter cloak and buy it for the winter.
 Wei Wuxian was not in enough of a daze that day not to feel awed at being treated with such civility.